bielern/nextjs-patent-cockpit/NOTES.md

 and then we use it to get the user's patents.
 This page is rendered on the server side.

-On the other hand, the `Patent` component is rendered on the client and looks like this
+On the other hand, the `Patent` component is rendered on the client (`'use client'`) and looks like this
 ```
 'use client'